 - 15 ounce pinto beans, canned

 - Finely dice onion and mince garlic.
 Spray a large saucepan with cooking spray and heat over medium.
-Add ground turkey, onion and garlic; cook, stirring to crumble, until browned.
+Add ground beef, onion and garlic; cook, stirring to crumble, until browned.

 - Add tomatoes, broth, tomato paste and seasonings.
 Stir to combine; bring to a boil, then reduce heat to a simmer.
 Simmer for 30 minutes, stirring occasionally.

 - Add corn and drained and rinsed beans.
 Heat through.
-Sprinkle each serving with grated cheese and diced avocado.
+Top each serving with grated cheese and diced avocado.

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie